Skip to main content

 img

-Step 3 - In the service hooks, choose the option Web Hooks
+Step 3 - In the service hooks, choose the option Web Hooks.

 img

-Step 4 - Select the Trigger(1) Work item updated, and select the Board Column option in the Field filter(2)
+Step 4 - Select the Trigger(1) Work item updated, and select the Board Column option in the Field filter(2) and then click in Next.

 img

-Step 5 - Paste your WebHook URL that you got from Conviso Platform
+Step 5 - Paste your WebHook URL that you got from Conviso Platform and then click in Finish.

 img

-The integration with Azure Boards is done and every update in your boards will be updated in Conviso Platform as well
+The integration with Azure Boards is done and every update in your boards will be updated in Conviso Platform as well.

 Check integration status